 During the physical exam, your doctor will feel along your breastbone for areas of tenderness or swelling.
-He or she may also move your rib cage or your arms in certain ways to try to trigger your symptoms.
+The doctor may also move your rib cage or your arms in certain ways to try to trigger your symptoms.

 The pain of costochondritis can be very similar to the pain associated with heart disease, lung disease, gastrointestinal problems and osteoarthritis.
-While there is no laboratory or imaging test to confirm a diagnosis of costochondritis, your doctor may order a variety of tests — such as a chest X-ray or an electrocardiogram — to rule out other conditions.
+While there is no laboratory or imaging test to confirm a diagnosis of costochondritis, your doctor might order certain tests — such as an electrocardiograph, X-ray, CT or MRI — to rule out other conditions.